Beitou metro station: Station overview

 A Xinbeitou Branch Line train approaches on Platform 4.

-The two-level, elevated station structure with one island platform and two side platforms.
+This two-level, elevated station structure has one island platform and two side platforms.
 The washrooms are inside the entrance area.
-There are several amenities around the station.
-This include Beitou Presbyterian Church and Beitou Market.
+Nearby landmarks include Beitou Presbyterian Church and Beitou Market.

 Just north of the station, there are crossovers between the Tamsui–Xinyi line and the Xinbeitou branch line, and between the tracks of each individual line, in both directions.
 Also to the north, the two Tamsui Line tracks cross over each other not at grade.

-South of the station, the four tracks merge into two and cross over each other at a flying junction, and there are crossovers to allow trains from Daan to terminate here.
+South of the station, the four tracks merge into two and cross over each other at a flying junction.
+There are crossovers to allow trains from Daan to terminate here.

 History

-The TRA station at Beitou was opened on 25 October 1901 as "Hokutō Station" (北投停車場), and another railway line, Shin-hokutō Railway Line was opened on 1 April 1916.
-On 15 July 1988; the service was discontinued in order to make way for the opening of the segment from Tamsui to Zhongshan for Taipei Metro on 28 March 1997.
+The TRA station at Beitou was opened on 25 October 1901 as Hokutō station (北投停車場), and another railway line, Shin-hokutō Railway line, was opened on 1 April 1916.
+On 15 July 1988, the service was discontinued in order to make way for the opening of the segment from Tamsui to Zhongshan for Taipei Metro on 28 March 1997.

-From 1999 up to 2012, trains from Nanshijiao terminated at Beitou Station while construction work was conducted on the Zhonghe-Xinlu Line.
-From 2012 to 2013, trains from Taipower Building terminated here while the Tamsui-Xinyi Line was still under construction.
+From 1999 to 2012, trains from Nanshijiao terminated at Beitou Station platform 3 while construction work was conducted on the Zhonghe-Xinlu Line.
+From 2012 to 2013, trains from Taipower Building terminated here while the Tamsui-Xinyi line was still under construction.
+Trains travelling to Xindian from Tamsui from 1999 to 2014 stopped at platform 2 until the Songshan-Xindian line was opened.